-When excavating for construction, the Contractor is responsible for evaluating the need for, design of, and providing any necessary precautionary features to protect adjacent structures from damage, including, but not limited to, selecting construction methods and procedures that will prevent damaging caving of the shaft excavation and monitoring and controlling the vibrations from construction activities, including driving of casings, driving of sheeting, and blasting.
+When excavating for construction notify the Engineer.
+Submit to the Engineer revisions to the foundation installation plans to reduce the vibration levels within acceptable limits.
+When excavating, the Contractor is responsible for evaluating the need for, design of, and providing any necessary precautionary features to protect adjacent structures from damage, including, but not limited to, selecting construction methods and procedures that will prevent damaging caving of the shaft excavation and monitoring and controlling the vibrations from construction activities, including driving and extraction of casings, driving and extraction of sheeting, and blasting.
 When sheeting and shoring are not detailed in the Plans, employ a qualified Specialty Engineer to design the sheeting and shoring, and to sign and seal the plans and specification requirements.
 Send these designs to the Engineer for his record before beginning construction.